Is Spectral Width a Reliable Measure of GRB Emission Physics?: Introduction

 Even with the use of more predictive physical measures, the process is simply a substitute for the growing field of physical model fitting \citep[e.g.][]{Burgess:2014,Ahlgren:2015,Zhang:2016}.
 Thus it is now possible to evaluate the physical predictions of empirical measures directly.
 If an observed GRB can be fit with a physical model that would have been rejected by an empirical measure, then this empirical measure must be disregarded.
 The current paradigm of GRB spectral data modeling allows us to fit physical models directly to data, reject those models when necessary, and develop better theoretical predictions.

 This article is organized into three main sections.
 First a review of the approaches to measuring the width developed in \citet{Axelsson:2015} and \citet{Yu:2015} (Section \ref{sec:review_width}).
-Next, a method for measuring the width of the spectra directly in the data by fitting a sample of GRB peak-flux spectra is employed (Section \ref{sec:fit_width}).
-Finally, these spectra are fit with a physical synchrotron spectrum and an evaluation of the quality of the fit compared to the predictions of the empirical approaches is made (Section \ref{sec:synchrotron}).
+Next, a sample of GRB spectra are fit with a physical synchrotron spectrum and an evaluation of the quality of the fit compared to the predictions of the empirical approaches is made (Section \ref{sec:synchrotron}).
+Finally, a method for measuring the width of the spectra directly in the data by fitting a sample of GRB peak-flux spectra is employed (Section \ref{sec:fit_width}).